-- Sympathectomy—Blood pressure–lowering effects of spironolactone and hydrochlorothiazide may be increased.
+- Sympathectomy—Blood pressure–lowering effects of this medicine may be increased.

-In addition to the use of spironolactone and hydrochlorothiazide, treatment for your high blood pressure may include weight control and changes in the types of foods you eat, especially foods high in sodium (salt) and potassium.
+In addition to the use of this medicine, treatment for your high blood pressure may include weight control and changes in the types of foods you eat, especially foods high in sodium (salt) and potassium.
 Your doctor will tell you which of these are most important for you.
 You should check with your doctor before changing your diet.